Headless Commerce: How to Create Unique User Experiences with Your Ecommerce Platform

 Content- and experience-led strategies using headless commerce can provide brands with:

 Additionally, headless commerce opens up a world of possibilities with brands that are looking for a content-led strategy to begin with.
-There are now truly no limitations to the customisations that can occur in the digital ecommerce space.
+There are truly no limitations to the customizations that can occur in the digital ecommerce space.

 Headless commerce enables brands to choose the ecommerce platform that works best as the engine for their online store while also working with the frontend of their choice, be it a CMS, a DXP, a PWA or a custom solution.